AlkalineSalts/brilliant-depths/Game/_GameRoot/Modding Guide.md

 *	traveling_speed - A value which holds how fast the party is traveling
 *	food\_consumption\_amount - A value which holds the amount of food being consumed

-Of these, it is recommended that the modder only directly changes misc, currency, party, and inventory.
+Of these, it is recommended that the modder only directly changes misc, party, and inventory.
 Other functions exist that can safely affect the other fields.

 #### Inventory ####
 This stores items as a map of item name to amount of items.
 This table always returns 0 if the item is not present.
 It also has a method which should be used whenever you are setting the amount if an item.